Suunto Coach 2024

 I can share some more information if you like.
 Welcome! -

-@Brad_Olwin Thanks !
+!
 I’ll have a look!
 I did fill in my maximum heart rate though… well, it doesn’t really matter anyway, I’m pretty distant from those numbers.
 But I still think it’s weird.
 For an ultra, you sometimes do volume blocks, at moderate intensity, and to read after a week at over 100km that you’re not progressing, it’s strange.
 The Suunto coach assesses the type of training more correctly than these scores do.
 I think these algorithms (Ctl and co ) are more suited to road races (marathons) than to ultra trails.
-But I could be wrong !!
+But I could be wrong !! -

 @ODo67 I am doing volume blocks as well, I did high intensity workouts in blocks at the beginning, generally following suggestions in Koops book.
 I am now in SSR (Steady State Run) blocks.
 Koop makes a point that HR does not adequately assess effort and instead suggests RPE.
 I fill in RPE in TrainingPeaks.
 I add 10 TSS to hrTSS for every 300m elevation gain and loss (total 600m; 300m up and 300m down) for my Endurance runs.
 This better matches my perceived effort.